 – Triggering the use of keyboard and mouse movements to introduce the username and password;

 – Generating new device IDs to avoid device recognition.

 These sophisticated attacks were trending up in 2019.
 In fact, in the first half of 2020, 96% of attacks against a financial institution in the NuData network was sophisticated (human-looking).
 This behavior can fool basic bot-detection solutions, stressing the need for FIs to re-examine their online user verification processes.

 Regression: Humans replacing bots?

-At NuData, the ultimate twist we see is the regression to manual work when deploying ATO attacks.
-We are seeing more attacks that combine scripts with human work to increase the success rate – or they attempt to.
+At NuData we constantly review and analyze the attack vectors in our network to update our models.
+The ultimate twist we see is the increase of attacks that combine scripts with human work to increase the success rate – or they attempt to.
 This brings attacks back to a higher price point (paying workers is more expensive than using a script) but can increase success rates as well.

-The report cites an example from NuData; this is one of the many times our machine learning models flagged several subtle, anomalous online behaviors.
-The behavior of a large group of events was at first tagged as high risk by some input anomalies (how the data is input into a web form, whether typing, pasting…) and marked as bot activity.
+Taken from the report, below is an attack example from the NuData network.
+This is one of the many times our machine learning models flag several subtle, anomalous online behaviors.
+In this case, the behavior of a large group of events was at first tagged as high risk due to some input anomalies (how the data is input into a web form: whether typing, pasting…) and marked as bot activity.